jhuus/HawkEars-TensorFlow/README.md

 ![](audacity-labels.png)

 The numeric suffix on each label is a confidence level, which is not the same as a statistical probability.

 To show spectrograms by default in Audacity, click Edit / Preferences / Tracks and set Default View Mode = Spectrogram.
 You can modify the spectrogram settings under Edit / Preferences / Tracks / Spectrograms.

 You can click a label to view or listen to that segment.
 You can also edit a label if a bird is misidentified, or delete and insert labels, and then export the edited label file for use as input to another process.
 Label files are simple text files and easy to process for data analysis purposes.

 ## Limitations
 Some bird species are difficult to identify by sound alone.
 This includes mimics, for obvious reasons, which is why Northern Mockingbird is not currently included in the species list.
 European Starlings are included, but often mimic other birds and are therefore sometimes challenging to identify.
-Species that have been excluded because they sound too much like other species are Boreal Chickadee (sounds like Black-capped Chickadee), Hoary Redpoll (sounds like Common Redpoll) and Philadelphia Vireo (sounds like Red-eyed Vireo).
+Species that have been excluded because they sound too much like other species are Hoary Redpoll (sounds like Common Redpoll) and Philadelphia Vireo (sounds like Red-eyed Vireo).

 The current list is missing a number of species, especially shorebirds and waterfowl, so adding species is another future task.
 Also, it's missing sound types for many species.
 For example, juvenile begging sounds are mostly missing.
 That's partly due to difficulty getting enough good recordings of these sounds, but it's certainly an area for further work.

-Finally, HawkEars does not currently account for date or location, which could be used to adjust the likelihood or filter out certain species.
-On the other hand, off-season rarities do occur, so we have to be careful about our assumptions.

 ## Training Your Own Model
 Setting up your own model mostly consists of finding good recordings, selecting segments within the recordings, and converting them to spectrograms stored in a SQLite database (see Implementation Notes below).
 Model training is performed by train.py.
 To see available parameters, type: